nongiach/WriteUp_GoogleCTF_2017/README.md

 ##  Step0: War of information

-We were given a x86_64 linux binary, PIE and NX were active, the binary read reapeatedly 4 bytes from stdin and executed them as asm bytecode.
+We were given a x86_64 linux binary, PIE and NX were active, the binary read repeatedly 4 bytes from stdin and executed them as asm bytecode.
 Below a description of the binary execution:
 ```
 Read four bytes from stdin (read)